SenPierre/ArchipelagoOoA/worlds/tloz_ooa/docs/ooa_setup_en.md

-# The Legend of Zelda: Oracle of Seasons Setup Guide
+# The Legend of Zelda: Oracle of Seasons Setup Guide # TODO ADAPT

 ## Required Software